Adele: Vocal Range [Singing Voice & Strengths]

 Her Belting Technique

-As mentioned above, Adele’s belting range is bright and clear at its lower belting range.
+As mentioned above, Adele’s belting range is bright and clear at its lower belting vocal ranges.
 Moreover, it bears a remarkable resonance and weight.
-Characterized by a certain edginess and earthiness, her voice at this range carries a cumbersome quality, imbued with a certain coarseness in some instances.
+Characterized by a certain edginess and earthiness, her head voice at this range carries a cumbersome quality, imbued with a certain coarseness in some instances.

 Adele might have opted for this style in her live renditions of songs as an artistic decision.
-She tries to achieve fuller-sounding belts and those soulful grunts using questionable techniques, which may prove disastrous to her singing voice.
+She tries to achieve fuller-sounding belts and those soulful grunts using questionable vocal techniques, which may prove disastrous to her singing voice

 What Makes Adele’s Singing Voice Unique?